shortstheory/dtn-unetstack/README.md

 * What do we tell the other node when a TTL expires?
 * What does PDU.decode return if the bytes we get are not decodeable?
 * Do all PDUs take all the available size with padding?
-* Can we create DatagramDeliverNtf/FailedNtf when the DatagramReq comes to DTNA?
+* Can we create DatagramDeliverNtf/FailedNtf when the DatagramReq comes to DTNLink?
 This is going to make tracking messages very intensive!
     * for each DReq
     * we need a new pair of Ntfs
     * <s>and these need to be tracked as in <Initial DReq ID, Resent DReq ID, NewSuccessNtf, NewFailedNtf> </s>
         * We could go with storing <PDU ID, Next-Hop, Expiry Time, DDN, DFN>.
-On receipt of success/failed PDUs from DTNA, we can send the correct Ntf on our notification topic.
+On receipt of success/failed PDUs from DTNLink, we can send the correct Ntf on our notification topic.
         * Then we won't need to do the messy work of maintaining MessageID, PDU ID
 * What do we do once the buffer space is full?
 What message do we send as a response?
-    * The link will say OK, but the DTNA will refuse the message, spurious ACK!!
+    * The link will say OK, but the DTNLink will refuse the message, spurious ACK!!
 * Should we retransmit DDNs/DFNs?
 * Create a DTN protocol type for DatagramReqs which are meant for me!!
 * How do I get the last sent message time on a link?